CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 - Background data ~~ to 1st survey
   - only accept people familiar/very familiar with Java
-  - How long have you been programming in Java???
   - Did you contact with LiquidJava before?
-  - Did you participate in the "Refinements in Java - Syntax Survey"?
 - Send available date and time for 1h of synchronized study-session, via zoom
 - For the zoom session: vscode installed